claude-cli — How Boris Uses Claude Code

 • Prompting - Challenge Claude, write specs

-• Terminal Setup - Ghostty, voice dictation
+• Terminal Setup - Ghostty, /voice, /color, keybindings

 • Bug Fixing - Slack MCP, CI tests, docker logs